Spanish Golden Visa

 The original visa remains valid for 1 year and can be extended and renewed for Spanish residency every 2 years.
 The same conditions apply for renewal as when the individual first obtained the Spanish Golden Visa.
 They must also travel to Spain at least once during their first year of residency.

-Applicants must be able to meet all other requirements to become a Spanish resident, such as holding public or private health insurance, having appropriate resources for themselves and their family, and being able to prove a clean criminal record.
-You’ll also have to pay the application fees for relevant documents for you and your family.
+Applicants must be able to meet all other requirements to become a Spanish resident, such as holding public or private health insurance, having appropriate resources to provide for themselves and their family, and being able to prove a clean criminal record.

 If you would like to find out more about the Spanish Golden Visa and receive assistance with your application, you can get in touch with Manzanares Lawyers by filling out our online form for a FREE consultation.
 You can also call us on +34 952 59 50 42 (Alhaurin) or +34 952 82 41 12 (Marbella) to discuss your Golden Visa eligibility over the phone, or email clientservices@manzanareslawyers.com and we will respond in due course.